-Board's responsibilities and delegation
+Board's responsibilities and delegation to management

-The Group is controlled through the Board who is responsible for steering the success of the Group by overseeing the overall strategy and directing and supervising its affairs in a responsible and effective manner.
-The Board also sets the Group's core values and adopts proper standards to ensure that the Company operates with integrity and complies with the relevant rules and regulations.
+The Company is controlled through the Board who is responsible for steering the success of the Group by overseeing the overall strategy and directing and supervising its affairs in a responsible and effective manner.
+The Board also sets the Group's core values and adopts proper standards to ensure that the Group operates with integrity and complies with the relevant rules and regulations.

 The Company has a formal schedule of matters specifically reserved to the Board and those delegated to management.
-The management is responsible for the daily operations and administration function of the Group under the leadership of the CEO.
+The Board reserves for its responsibility to oversee the management of the Company and its business.
+Key matters reserved for the Board are summarized in the table below:

 The Board has given clear directions to management as to the matters that must be approved by the Board before decisions are made on behalf of the Company or entering into any commitments on behalf of the Group.

+The Board delegates the daily operations and administration function of the Group, including the following, to the management under the leadership of the CEO:

-The types of decisions to be delegated by the Board to management include implementation of the strategy and direction determined by the Board, operation of the Group's businesses, preparation of financial statements and operating budgets, and compliance with applicable laws and regulations.
-These arrangements will be reviewed periodically to ensure that they remain appropriate to the Company's needs.
-A list of Senior Management and their biographies are set out on pages 153 to 156 of this annual report.
+- implementation of the strategy and direction determined by the Board; - operation of the Group's businesses; - preparation of financial statements and operating budgets; and - compliance with applicable laws and regulations.

+The aforesaid arrangements will be reviewed periodically to ensure that they remain appropriate to the Group's needs.

+Key matters reserved for the Board

+Financial

+- Approval of the Group's financial statements and results announcements - Recommendation on appointment or re-appointment of external auditor - Recommendation or declaration of dividend - Monitoring the Group's businesses against plan and budget

+Group strategy and management

+- Formulation of the Group's strategy and long-term objectives - Approval of changes to capital structure - Approval of major capital and equity transactions - Approval of major disposals and acquisitions

+Board membership and committees

-Key matters reserved for Board approval Group strategy and management Financial Formulation of the Group's strategy and long-term objectives Approval of changes to capital structure Approval of major capital and equity transactions Approval of major disposals and acquisitions Approval of the Group's financial statements and results announcements Recommendation on appointment or re-appointment of external auditor Recommendation or declaration of dividend Monitoring the Group's businesses against plan and budget Board membership and committees Corporate governance and sustainability Appointment to the Board Review the performance of Board and its committees Setting the terms of reference of Board Committees Approval of shareholder communications, circular and notices of meetings Review ESG practices of the Group and approval of ESG report of the Company Review and/or approval of certain policies of the Group, including: Nomination Policy Board Diversity Policy Dividend policy (the "Dividend Policy") Continuous disclosures policy (the "Continuous Disclosures Policy") Shareholders communication policy (the "Shareholders Communication Policy") Lenovo Whistleblowing and Investigations Policy Lenovo Anti-Bribery and Corruption Policy Mechanisms to ensure independent views and input are available to the Board
+- Appointment to the Board and Board Committees - Setting, review and amendments (where necessary) to the terms of reference of Board Committees

+Corporate governance and sustainability

+- Review of the performance of Board and Board Committees - Approval of shareholder communications, circular and notices of meetings - Review of ESG practices of the Group and approval of ESG report of the Company - Review of and/or approval of certain policies of the Group, including: - Nomination Policy - Code of Conduct - Board Diversity Policy - Dividend policy (the "Dividend Policy") - Continuous disclosures policy (the "Continuous Disclosures Policy") - Shareholders communication policy (the "Shareholders Communication Policy") - Lenovo Whistleblowing and Investigations Policy - Lenovo Anti-Bribery and Corruption Policy - Mechanisms to ensure independent views and input are available to the Board